Does it Matter WHERE you buy your new (or used) RV?

 and… What you SHOULD look for when evaluating that rig!

 I learned some interesting facts when I first got into RV consulting in the Spring of 2015.
 I saw people who lived in Wyoming willing to buy from a dealer in Michigan or Indiana and in some cases travel there to pick up their new RV.
 A wise move?
 Well, listen to my thoughts below and then see if you agree with my summary posted below

-Important note: My comments in the “Where to buy” video are based upon the assumption you purchase from a dealer.
-I’ll admit right up front, I prefer buying from dealers.
-This has NOTHING to do with the fact that I’m now working with one (in Wyoming).
-When I purchased my first two used Class C motorhomes about 12 years ago, I bought from dealers.
+When I purchased my first two used Class C motorhomes about 17 years ago, I bought from dealers.
 Why?
 A dealer has the obligation (at the least the HONEST ONES DO) to inspect the RV before they put it up for sale – AND you can always ask the Service Manager (who often has NO love for their own sales department) what they found on the camper you’re considering.
 They will also share that report with you – showing what was wrong with it when they brought it in on trade.
 They will also show you what they fixed – and what they left for you to deal with.

-A good negotiator (hopefully YOU – or you can always reach out to ME) can not only get the price down to a point where its a “great deal”, you may get the dealer (on a used camper) to toss in a 90 day extended service contract.
+A good negotiator (hopefully YOU – or you can always reach out to ME) can not only get the price down to a point where it’s a “great deal”, you may get the dealer (on a used camper) to toss in a 90 day extended service contract.
 While these contracts are NOT a full warranty, they WILL cover components (hot water heaters, slide motors, landing gear, refrigerators, a/c, etc…) and this can be VERY important to YOU as you drive off with your used RV – and if you’re buying new, extended service contracts that extend coverage out to as much as 7 years are well worth the cost (and if you reach out to me – I can save you some real money on one of these contracts.
 (Nov.
 2020: Currently I’m “in between” ESC providers – but – contact me in any case for recommendations.)